percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.14.0.md

 ## Release Highlights

 * [Physical backups](backups-about.md#physical) are now officially supported by the Operator.
-Physical backups are much faster than logical backups, but need more storage, amd still have the **technical preview statuts**.
+Physical backups are much faster than logical backups, but need more storage, and still have the **technical preview status**.

 ## New Features